theAppieAutie/scss-sans-webgazer/README.md

 Advisor Panel:
 Participants in advisory conditions receive advice on how to classify each data point via an additional panel, depending on their assigned advisor (AI, computer, or human).

-Eye Tracking:
-Participants' eye movements will be recorded to monitor gaze patterns and fixation points during decision-making.
-This provides insights into how frequently and for how long they refer to the advisor's recommendations.
 🎯 Aim

 The objective of this experiment is to evaluate how people respond to advice from AI, computer, or human advisors and the impact of this advice on classification accuracy.